rjtj2007/learning-journal/LJ-code301-week1.md

 ##Code
 This week we were introduced to jQuery as a tool to write better, faster and more powerful java script.

 Our labs explored replacing var with let and const.
-As well as creating a file system for CSS code using SMACSS (https://smacss.com/).
+As well as creating a file system for CSS code using [SMACSS](https://smacss.com/).
     base.css, layout.css, modules.css, normalize.css(also known as reset).